joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.6.16 =

+* Bug fix: Omit `mc_id` parameter on permalinks if event is singular.
+* Bug fix: Something unknown related to iCal imports...

 = 3.6.15 =